A course reduction releases a research-intensive faculty member from teaching one general demand course in an academic year.

 Procedure to Request a Family Leave

-Please submit a formal written request to Stephanie Thor in the Office of the Dean.
+Please submit a formal written request to Kendra Pack in the Office of the Dean.
 This request should state the nature of the leave and length of time requested.
 If a childrearing leave is being requested, please also include a statement confirming that you will be a primary caretaker for the child at least 50% of the time during your leave.

 Subject to University policies, a faculty member may take an unpaid leave of absence with the approval of the Dean and Provost to serve in significant governmental or public interest positions, to facilitate his or her professional development, or for personal reasons.
 In such a case, the leave period cannot exceed one year.
 Please contact the Associate Dean of Academic Affairs: Faculty and Research for further details.